jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 Function declarations consist of:

 1. The `function` keyword
 2. An identifier that names the function.
-The name is a required par of function declarations: it uses the name of a variable, and the newly defined function object is assigned to the variable.
+The name is a required part of function declarations: it uses the name of a variable, and the newly defined function object is assigned to the variable.
+(A new local variable is created and is assigned to the function)
 3. A pair of parentheses around a comma-separated list of zero or more identifiers.
 These identifiers are the parameter names for the function, and they behave like local variables within the body of the function.
 4. A pair of curly braces with zero or more statements inside.
 These statements are the body of the function: they are executed _whenever the function is invoked_.